vuejs/router/README.md

 ### Missing features

-- `keep-alive` is not yet supported
+- `KeepAlive` is only partially supported.
+Namely, the context (`this`) is not working properly
-- Partial support of per-component navigation guards.
-No `beforeRouteEnter`
+- Partial support of per-component navigation guards. `beforeRouteEnter` doesn't invoke its callback

 ## Contributing